SUPPORT deafscotland BY PLAYING YALDI - GLASGOW'S COMMUNITY LOTTERY

 deafscotland is the lead organisation for deaf issues in Scotland.

-We aim to ensure that deaf people in Scotland can access services and information across all sectors of society, from their local communities to what comes from government departments.
-We represent organisations working with and on behalf of people from across the full spectrum of deafness.
+We aim to make sure that deaf people in Scotland can access services and information across all areas of society, from their local communities to what comes from government departments.
+We represent organisations working with and on behalf of people from across the full spectrum of deafness: the four pillars of deafness.

 Understanding the four pillars of deafness